paul12658/Food-distribution-tracker/README.md

 # Food-distribution-tracker

-The **Food Distribution Tracker** is a Python Flask-based application designed to help organizations efficiently manage food inventory, donors, and distribution to minimize waste and ensure equitable food distribution.
+The Food Distribution Tracker is a Python Flask-based application designed to help organizations efficiently manage food inventory, donors, and distribution to minimize waste and ensure equitable food distribution.

+# NB: I am still going on with the project to completion

 ---